2025 Scottish Open (snooker): Format

+A number of prominent players were absent from the tournament.
+Judd Trump, Ronnie O'Sullivan, and Ding Junhui opted not to enter.
+Mark Williams, Jak Jones, Neil Robertson, and Robert Milkins all withdrew prior to the main stage, as a result of which their respective opponents—Ben Mertens, Matthew Stevens, He Guoqiang, and Zhao Xintong—all received walkovers to the last 32.

 Broadcasters

 The qualifying rounds were broadcast by Discovery+ in the UK, Germany, Austria, and Italy; by HBO Max in other European territories; by Huya Live, Migu, the CBSAWPBSA Academy WeChat Channel and the CBSAWPBSA Academy Douyin in China; and by WST Play in all other territories.

+The main stage was broadcast in the United Kingdom and Ireland by TNT Sports, Discovery+, and DMAX.
+It was broadcast in mainland Europe by Eurosport, with streaming coverage on Discovery+ in Germany, Italy, and Austria and on HBO Max in other European territories.
+It was broadcast in mainland China by the same broadcasters as the qualifying rounds, in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Thailand by True Sports, in Taiwan by Sportcast, and in the Philippines by TAP Sports.
+In territories where no other coverage was available, the tournament was streamed via WST Play.

 Prize fund

 The prize fund for the tournament is detailed below.
-In addition, the player who wins the most cumulative prize money across the season's four Home Nations Series events will receive a bonus of £150,000.
+In addition, the player who won the most cumulative prize money across the season's four Home Nations Series events received a bonus of £150,000.